Spring Boot Method Security with SAPL

 Enforce the Age Rating of Individual Books

-First, in preparation, deactivate all existing policies in your project by deleting them or appending the .off suffix to the filename.
+Before continuing, deactivate all existing policies in your project by deleting them or appending the .off suffix to the filename.

 Generally, there are two potential sources for attributes: the authorization subscription or Policy Information Points (PIPs).